Making it SIMPLE for YOU to become a great digital scrapbooker

 If you still have problems, your computer may have had trouble during the downloading process.
 Try downloading and installing the font or dingbat again.

-Answer: The Character Map window lets you see all of the characters in a font.
+Answer: The Character Map Tool lets you see all of the characters in a font.
 You can also easily select characters from the font to copy to the Windows clipboard.
-Here are the pathways to find the Windows' Character Map tool.
+Here are the pathways to find the Windows' Character Map Tool.

 QUESTION: How can I tell if it is okay to use or sell a free font?